nicky-nym/nicky-nym.github.io/index.md

 ### Beyond a faster commute

 You might think that faster travel times would lead to faster commute times, but, surprisingly, that's usually not the case.
 Instead, when faster travel is possible, most people choose to use it to travel **further per day**, instead of using it to travel for **less time per day**.
+(See [Rules of thumb: Marchetti](#marchetti)

 The result of faster travel times is not shorter commute times for everyone, but is instead an increase in daily **kinematic range** for everyone.

+### <a name="kinematic_range"></a>Kinematic range

+  * **Kinematic range** is a measure of urban mobility.
+It's the number of destinations you can get to in 30 minutes or less _(or some other set amount of time)_.
+  * Different cities have different kinematic ranges
+    * In **Haxby, Montana**, there's not any traffic congestion, but there also aren't many places to go.
+With a car, in 30 minutes you can probably reach a total of about **a half dozen homes**, with perhaps **10 thousand square feet of floorspace**.
+    * In **San Francsico**, there are lots of places to go, but there's a lot of congestion.
+In 30 minutes you can reach hundreds of thousands of homes, offices, and stores, with perhaps **500 million square feet of floorspace**.
+San Francisco has a kinematic range that's about 50 thousand times larger than Haxby, Montana.

 ### <a name="congestion"></a>Congestion vs. kinematic range